vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 We are going to copy the command buffer handle from our FrameData into a variable named `cmd`. this is to shorten all other references to it.
 Vulkan handles are just a 64 bit handle/pointer, so its fine to copy them around, but remember that their actual data is handled by vulkan itself.

 Now we call `vkResetCommandBuffer` to clear the buffer.
-This will completly remove all commands and likely free its memory.
+This will completly remove all commands and free its memory.
 We can now start the command buffer again with `vkBeginCommandBuffer`.
 On the cmdBeginInfo, we will give it the flag `VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT`.
 This is optional, but we might get a small speedup from our command encoding if we can tell the drivers that this buffer will only be submitted and executed once.
 We are only doing 1 submit per frame before the command buffer is reset, so this is perfectly good for us.

 With the command buffer recording started, let's add commands to it.
 We will first transition the swapchain image into a drawable layout, then perform a VkCmdClear on it, and finally transition it back for a display optimal layout.